Food Service Establishment Forms & Applications

 Food Trucks, Other Mobile Food Units, and Push Carts

 Food trucks, other mobile food units, and push carts?
 These applications may include further plan review for new trucks and an agreement required from the commissary.
-Submit a complete Application with menu and $100 plan review fee.
+Submit a complete application with menu and $150 plan review fee for mobile food units or a $100 plan review fee for all others.

 Food trucks can get a complimentary inspection of their gas lines by the NCDA.